-Investor interest in subscribing to the company's covered bonds was high in 2021, and the company also achieved good terms for its borrowing during the year.
-In addition to contingency facilities, the company has a 12-month soft bullet structure on its covered bonds, which confers the right to postpone maturity by up to one year residual time.
+Investor interest in subscribing to the company's covered bonds was good during the year, and the company also achieved good terms for its borrowing.
+In addition to contingency and recovery facilities, the company has a 12-month soft bullet structure on its covered bonds.
+This means that the maturity of covered bonds can be extended by up to one year of residual time with the consent of the FSA, subject to certain criteria specified in section 11-8 of the financial institutions regulations.

-As mentioned above, the financing position in 2021 was characterised by good markets.
-Credit spreads were low in a historical context.
-Plans call for the company to raise just under NOK 20 billion in 2022, of which NOK 2 million has already been secured.
-Despite the noise around inflation and geopolitical unrest, the availability of financing is currently good and credit spreads remain at low levels.
-The company also has a good liquidity position, where the aim is to have liquidity available to cover bonds maturing over the next 12 months.
+As mentioned above, the financing position in 2022 was characterised by volatile markets.
+Interest rates rose sharply over the year, and credit spreads also widened.
+Plans call for the company to raise some NOK 13 billion in 2023, of which NOK 5.5 billion has already been secured.
+Despite noise around inflation and geopolitical unrest, the availability of financing is currently good and the Norwegian market in particular has been very strong.
+As mentioned above, credit spreads have widened and lie somewhat above the average long-term level in Norway.
+The company has a good liquidity position, and the aim is to have liquidity available to cover bonds maturing over the next 12 months.

-The company's borrowing department constantly monitors the financial markets, and is focusing its attention on the remaining funding requirement for 2022.
+The company's borrowing department constantly monitors the financial markets, and is focusing its attention on the remaining funding requirement for 2023.
 Given its strategies and recovery plan, the company can adopt a number of possible measures if proves impossible to secure the planned financing as specified in the funding plan.
 The company considers itself to be well equipped to deal with a future crisis.
-See the company's recovery plan for a detailed description of all the liquidity measures which could be relevant in a crisis.